gryzus24/ziew/README.md

       * intr      - number of serviced interrupts,
       * ctxt      - number of context switches,
       * forks     - number of forks,
-      * running   - number of processes running right now,
+      * running   - number of processes running,
-      * blocked   - number of processes blocked on I/O right now,
+      * blocked   - number of processes blocked on I/O,
       * softirq   - number of serviced software interrupts,
       * brlbars   - visualization of %all CPU usage as narrow (Braille characters) bars, one bar per CPU,